 At-Sea Operations Framework

 From July 1, 2020 to August 31, 2020, The Consumer Goods Forum’s (CGF) Sustainable Supply Chain Initiative (SSCI) and GSSI held a 60-day public consultation to review the draft of the At-Sea Operations Framework.

 By joining forces, GSSI and CGF are in a unique position to achieve greater impact within the industry, to avoid duplication of work and to align environmental, social and food safety benchmarks for independent third-party schemes.

-As part of our commitment to transparency and open stakeholder engagement throughout the process, we invite all our stakeholders to participate in this public consultation.
+As part of our commitment to transparency and open stakeholder engagement throughout the process, we invited all our stakeholders to participate in this public consultation.